etherlinkcom/token-deployments/docs/WXTZ.md

 ## Audit & Security

 The contract was audited by [Omniscia.io](https://omniscia.io/).
-You can find the final report here: https://omniscia.io/reports/etherlink-cross-chain-token-665c8ac479e20900180f383b
+You can find the final report here: https://omniscia.io/reports/etherlink-cross-chain-token-665c8ac479e20900180f383b.

+The OFT configuration and setup part has been audited by Inference.
+You can find it here: ADD LINK.

 We decided to make WXTZ an OFT to enable easily cross-chain compatibility.
 However, if the OFT bridge gets compromised, all the XTZ in the contract on Etherlink could be stolen by a malicious attacker as follows: